Lower Elementary Curriculum

 Language Arts

-• Know and apply grade-level phonics and word analysis skills in decoding words, including digraphs (e.g., sh) and final -e
+• Know and apply grade-level phonics and word analysis skills in decoding words, including common spellings of long vowels in two-syllable words

 • Apply knowledge of phonics to spell grade-appropriate words conventionally